YinHK-gameDev/unity-learn/user interface/Event system/README.md

 The events that are supported by the Standalone Input Module and Touch Input Module are provided by interface and can be implemented on a MonoBehaviour by implementing the interface.
 If you have a valid Event System configured the events will be called at the correct time.

--   [IPointerEnterHandler](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/SupportedEvents.html../api/UnityEngine.EventSystems.IPointerEnterHandler.html) - OnPointerEnter - Called when a pointer enters the object
+-   `IPointerEnterHandler` - OnPointerEnter - Called when a pointer enters the object
--   [IPointerExitHandler](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/SupportedEvents.html../api/UnityEngine.EventSystems.IPointerExitHandler.html) - OnPointerExit - Called when a pointer exits the object
+-   `IPointerExitHandler` - OnPointerExit - Called when a pointer exits the object
--   [IPointerDownHandler](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/SupportedEvents.html../api/UnityEngine.EventSystems.IPointerDownHandler.html) - OnPointerDown - Called when a pointer is pressed on the object
+-   `IPointerDownHandler` - OnPointerDown - Called when a pointer is pressed on the object
--   [IPointerUpHandler](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/SupportedEvents.html../api/UnityEngine.EventSystems.IPointerUpHandler.html)\- OnPointerUp - Called when a pointer is released (called on the GameObject that the pointer is clicking)
+-   `IPointerUpHandler`- OnPointerUp - Called when a pointer is released (called on the GameObject that the pointer is clicking)
--   [IPointerClickHandler](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/SupportedEvents.html../api/UnityEngine.EventSystems.IPointerClickHandler.html) - OnPointerClick - Called when a pointer is pressed and released on the same object
+-   `IPointerClickHandler` - OnPointerClick - Called when a pointer is pressed and released on the same object
--   [IInitializePotentialDragHandler](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/SupportedEvents.html../api/UnityEngine.EventSystems.IInitializePotentialDragHandler.html) - OnInitializePotentialDrag - Called when a drag target is found, can be used to initialize values
+-  `IInitializePotentialDragHandle` - OnInitializePotentialDrag - Called when a drag target is found, can be used to initialize values
--   [IBeginDragHandler](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/SupportedEvents.html../api/UnityEngine.EventSystems.IBeginDragHandler.html) - OnBeginDrag - Called on the drag object when dragging is about to begin
+-   `IBeginDragHandler` - OnBeginDrag - Called on the drag object when dragging is about to begin
--   [IDragHandler](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/SupportedEvents.html../api/UnityEngine.EventSystems.IDragHandler.html) - OnDrag - Called on the drag object when a drag is happening
+-   `IDragHandler` - OnDrag - Called on the drag object when a drag is happening
--   [IEndDragHandler](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/SupportedEvents.html../api/UnityEngine.EventSystems.IEndDragHandler.html) - OnEndDrag - Called on the drag object when a drag finishes
+-   `IEndDragHandler` - OnEndDrag - Called on the drag object when a drag finishes
--   [IDropHandler](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/SupportedEvents.html../api/UnityEngine.EventSystems.IDropHandler.html) - OnDrop - Called on the object where a drag finishes
+-   `IDropHandler` - OnDrop - Called on the object where a drag finishes
--   [IScrollHandler](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/SupportedEvents.html../api/UnityEngine.EventSystems.IScrollHandler.html) - OnScroll - Called when a mouse wheel scrolls
+-   `IScrollHandler` - OnScroll - Called when a mouse wheel scrolls
--   [IUpdateSelectedHandler](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/SupportedEvents.html../api/UnityEngine.EventSystems.IUpdateSelectedHandler.html) - OnUpdateSelected - Called on the selected object each tick
+-   `IUpdateSelectedHandler` - OnUpdateSelected - Called on the selected object each tick
--   [ISelectHandler](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/SupportedEvents.html../api/UnityEngine.EventSystems.ISelectHandler.html) - OnSelect - Called when the object becomes the selected object
+-   `ISelectHandler` - OnSelect - Called when the object becomes the selected object
--   [IDeselectHandler](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/SupportedEvents.html../api/UnityEngine.EventSystems.IDeselectHandler.html) - OnDeselect - Called on the selected object becomes deselected
+-   `IDeselectHandler` - OnDeselect - Called on the selected object becomes deselected
--   [IMoveHandler](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/SupportedEvents.html../api/UnityEngine.EventSystems.IMoveHandler.html) - OnMove - Called when a move event occurs (left, right, up, down)
+-   `IMoveHandler` - OnMove - Called when a move event occurs (left, right, up, down)
--   [ISubmitHandler](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/SupportedEvents.html../api/UnityEngine.EventSystems.ISubmitHandler.html) - OnSubmit - Called when the submit button is pressed
+-   `ISubmitHandler` - OnSubmit - Called when the submit button is pressed
--   [ICancelHandler](https://docs.unity3d.com/Packages/com.unity.ugui@2.0/manual/SupportedEvents.html../api/UnityEngine.EventSystems.ICancelHandler.html) - OnCancel - Called when the cancel button is pressed
+-   `ICancelHandler` - OnCancel - Called when the cancel button is pressed